My dress is old, but this one is similar

 - Put on a movie.
 We let them pick what they want to watch on the YouTube Kids app on my phone, and it distracts them and keeps them pretty still during their cut.

 - Make sure your tools are sharp to avoid pulling their hair.
 The kits that we’ve purchased come with oil for the blades to keep them from getting dull, and we replace our clippers every few years.
-You’ll know it’s time to replace when complaints get louder 😉 THIS IS THE CLIPPER SET I BOUGHT and after buying many cheap sets, we finally bought one that was nicer and it’s held up so well for years.
+You’ll know it’s time to replace when complaints get louder 😉 we own THIS CLIPPER SET, and after buying many cheap sets, we finally bought one that was nicer and it’s held up so well for years.
+It’s out of stock right now, so I’ve linked some other ones below.

 - Work quickly.
 We try to keep their entire haircut around seven or eight minutes.
 That’s about all they can handle.